 I ordered stuffs on an online shopping mall somewhere.
 (In order not to hurt their feeling, I decide not to name which country it is.)
 The nightmare began.

 What can go wrong with ordering?
-In that online mall, there are numerous shops run by different people of different service quality.
+In that online mall, there are numerous shops run by different people of different service qualities.
 You are gambling with your luck if you order things from a new vendor.

 Among the computer parts, I get rejected after payment for the memory modules.
 I selected DDR3 ECC UDIMM for the first order, because it works with another of my computer with AMD 1055T processor as well.
 Upon the payment, the shopkeeper was friendly and asked me to double check if the memory is compatible.
 Once I verified it works, the shopkeeper told me to refund because it is out of stock.
 I switched to buy DDR3 ECC RDIMM, which is less compatible to desktop computers, but much more readily available.